MegaPanchamZ/logisim-evolution/README.md

 ## Documentation

-[Here](http://reds-data.heig-vd.ch/logisim-evolution/IntroToLogisimEnglish.pdf) you can find a tutorial (French version [here](http://reds-data.heig-vd.ch/logisim-evolution/tutoLogisim.pdf)) that explains some basic usage of Logisim.
-The electronic card referenced in the tutorial is a small card we use in our laboratories -- you won't be able to buy it in a store -- but the descriptions should be good enough to be used for another generic board.

-Another good reference is [this book](https://github.com/grself/CIS221_Text/raw/master/dl.pdf), the accompanying [lab manual](https://github.com/grself/CIS221_Lab_Manual/raw/master/dl_lab.pdf), and [YouTube channel](http://bit.ly/2KLMcoc), where basic electronics is explained with the help of Logisim.
+A good reference is [this book](https://github.com/grself/CIS221_Text/raw/master/dl.pdf), the accompanying [lab manual](https://github.com/grself/CIS221_Lab_Manual/raw/master/dl_lab.pdf), and [YouTube channel](http://bit.ly/2KLMcoc), where basic electronics is explained with the help of Logisim.

 ## Development

 Logisim-evolution uses gradle for project management which means it can be easily imported into most modern IDEs.

-Instructions on how to import a gradle project into Eclipse can be found [here](https://www.eclipse.org/community/eclipse_newsletter/2018/february/buildship.php).

 Instructions on how to import a gradle project into IntelliJ IDEA can be found [here](https://www.jetbrains.com/help/idea/gradle.html) under "Importing a project from a Gradle model" title.